-Rust doesn't just mean oxidized metal.
+Rust is more than oxidized metal.
 It is also the name of a deadly plant fungus.

-There are several different strains of rust that attack a variety of garden and ornamental plants:
+Several different strains of rust attack a variety of garden and ornamental plants:

-This is only a partial list, but you get the idea.
+While this is only a partial list, you get the idea.

 How rust grows

-Rust fungi thrive when temperatures are warm (65 to 85°F) and conditions are damp, like most spring mornings.
+Rust fungi thrive when temperatures are warm (65°F to 85°F) and conditions are damp, like most spring mornings.
 It is easy to identify.
-Simply look at the underside of leaves and you will see bright orange, yellow, or red spots of growth.
-These growths may start out as tiny white bumps.
+Look at the underside of leaves for bright orange, yellow, or red spots.
+These growths may start as tiny white bumps.
 Before long, they turn into clusters of little clumps.
-These clumps are pustules made up of millions of fungal spores.
+These clumps are pustules.
+They contain millions of fungal spores.
 These spores are easily dislodged and can spread to nearby plants.

 How to control rust

-Always be sure to disinfect your tools after removing rust-infected leaves, to avoid spreading the rust fungus to healthy plants.
+Always disinfect your tools after removing rust-infected leaves to avoid spreading the rust fungus to healthy plants.